the-moliver/NeuralNets.jl/README.md

     * `ep_iterl` (default: 5): Performance is evaluated on the validation set every `ep_iter` iterations.
 A smaller number gives slightly better convergence but each iteration takes a slightly longer time.
     * `verbose` (default: true): Whether or not to print out information on the training state of the network.

-* `gdmtrain(nn, x, t)`: This is a natively-implemented gradient descent training algorithm with momentum.
+* `gdmtrain(nn, x, t)`: This is a natively-implemented gradient descent training algorithm with Nesterov momentum.
 Optional parameters include:
     * `batch_size` (default: n): Randomly selected subset of `x` to use when training extremely large data sets.
 Use this feature for 'stochastic' gradient descent.
     * `maxiter` (default: 1000): Number of iterations before giving up.
     * `tol` (default: 1e-5): Convergence threshold.